The Ultimate Guide to Cleaning and Organising Your Kitchen

 For the floor, start by sweeping any dust and debris into a dustpan and discard.
 Spot clean any sticky or stained areas first then mop the whole floor with a heavy duty floor cleaner.

-This is a guest article and a PR collaboration.
+Guest Article and a PR collaboration.